 Picton Bay, part of the Bay of Quinte system that threads through Prince Edward County, is a top destination for anglers looking for giant walleye.
 Come in September and expect to catch 35-inch-plus pike and targeting the shallows can distract anglers with fine largemouth and smallmouth, but the main draw is walleye.

 As autumn progresses, schools of Lake Ontario walleye funnel into the bay.
 Anglers don’t even raise an eyebrow until scales dip below 12 pounds and every year a few 15-pounders are caught.
-In late fall Kevin’s cottages are full of serious fisherman.
-Several styles of boat are available for rent or anglers can hire Kevin as a guide.
+In late fall Kevin’s cottages are full of serious anglers.
+Several styles of boats are available for rent or anglers can hire Kevin as a guide.

 Making a Connection

-We continued flat lining minnow plugs, with Kevin choosing a clown-coloured Husky Jerk, and I a silver Jackall Squad minnow.
+We continued flat-lining minnow plugs, with Kevin choosing a clown-coloured Husky Jerk, and me a silver Jackall Squad minnow.
 Weaving along the contours, we slowly covered water.
 Night had firmly gripped us before it was my turn.

 The battle was slow and deliberate.
 After endless retrieving, the profile of a colossal walleye came into view.
-At first I was in shock.
-This fish was well over 30 inches and thicker that our first.
+At first, I was in shock.
+This fish was well over 30 inches and thicker than our first.
 The giant was quickly transferred from the landing net to the scale.
-With the aid of a flashlight we laughed and cheered when we read 14 1/2 pounds.
+With the aid of a flashlight, we laughed and cheered when we read 14 1/2 pounds.
 Following a few photos, we returned her to the water.

-Two walleyes over 12 pounds in just a few short hours clearly illustrated why Picton Bay and Merland Park are a great choice for walleye lovers.
+Two walleyes over 12 pounds in just a few short hours clearly illustrated why Picton Bay and Merland Park are great choices for walleye lovers.